-If you are interested in proposing an Openings and Retrospectives collection, please send a paragraph outlining how you propose to approach your theme to firstname.lastname@example.org.
-You should include a list of 3-5 confirmed or interested participants, including names, affiliations, and (to the extent possible) topics or titles.
+If you are interested in proposing a Colloquy collection, please send a paragraph outlining how you propose to approach your theme to email@example.com.
+You should include a list of 3–5 confirmed or interested participants, including names, affiliations, essay titles, and a paragraph-long abstract for each participant’s essay.

-If your proposal is accepted, you will be asked to gather, edit, and introduce the collection, for a total word count of no more than 12,000 words, to submit for full review as a complete package.
-Please email the essays in a single document, along with a separate cover letter (listing author names, institutional affiliations, email addresses, and abstracts for each essay) to email@example.com.
-Essays will be sent out for peer review, so author names should appear only in the cover letter.
+If your proposal is accepted, you will be asked to gather, edit, and introduce the collection, for a total word count of no more than 12,000 words (including endnotes and excluding references, although these should be kept to a minimum), to submit for review as a single document through the journal’s online submission system.
+The collection will be sent out for peer review, so author names should appear only in the cover letter.

 Cultural Anthropology does not use article processing charges (APCs) to support the cost of publication.
 Members of the Society for Cultural Anthropology (SCA) support the journal through their membership dues.
 Authors who are members of the American Anthropological Association (AAA), but not of the SCA, must join the SCA before their manuscripts will be reviewed.